In the case of Amalgamated Investment Property Co Ltd v Texas Commence International Bank [1982]QB 84, Lord Denning MR stated:

 How Gibbs Wright Litigation Lawyers can help

-Contact Gibbs Wright today about your promissory estoppel matter for no-obligation, confidential consultation.
+Contact Gibbs Wright today about your promissory estoppel matter for a confidential consultation.